 The same benefits could be taken advantage of around the holidays with more senior or executive employees most likely having gained more vacation time over the years.

-Do you have any operational tips and tricks that your organization uses to keep everything afloat around this time of year?
+Do you have any helpful holiday advice that your organization uses to keep everything afloat around this time of year?
 We’d LOVE to hear from you in the comments!
 Or feel free to tweet us @purelyhrsoft, we know a social media manager who would love to know what you think of this post!